 Criticism is not only inevitable following any type of failure, it’s an important part of a process that will define the future.
 Should Firmino have started?
 Should Coutinho have been moved back to the right?
 Should Brazil have taken another fit central midfielder who could sit with Fernandinho?
 Why were chances missed?
 And has Tite's Brazil always looked better with Renato Augusto?
 Ask the questions and search for answers.

 Brazil’s World Cup exit doesn't deserve mud-slinging, the singling out of individuals for absurd criticism, and unpalatable personal attacks.
 Instead, healthy the debate should be encouraged.

 And it should be measured and considered in the context of two years of excellent work, of a process that has returned Brazil to their rightful place among the game’s elite.
-The Brazilian Football Confederation (CBF) deserve high praise for immediately offering Tite a new four-year contract, which he is now considering.
+The Brazilian Football Confederation (CBF) deserve high praise for immediately offering Tite a new four-year contract, which he has now accepted.

 The immediate aftermath of defeat feels always like a low point, but there are countless reasons to insist the Selecao are on an upward trajectory.
 And with Tite leading the climb, the Selecao will have every reason to believe they can make it back to the summit in 2022.

 "I believe the CBF has given us the conditions to build an atmosphere of unity and extreme professionalism, and that's what we'll keep doing," Tite said on Wednesdsay.
 "It's a great challenge, and we're happy to face it, already focusing the next matches and competitions."

 Brazil return to action on September 7 against USA as the Brasil Global Tour hits New Jersey.